JOCOghub/current-weather-V2/README.md

 This Ruby CLI displays the current weather for any city in the world via https://home.openweathermap.org/ website.

 Usage
-Type the following below and then follow the terminal prompts.
+Type the following below in your terminal and then follow the prompts.
 $ cd weather_application
 $ bin/run